Best Weighted Blanket for Children: Top 5 of 2026 + Buying Guide

 Scientific research shows that weighted blankets can increase the production of melatonin and serotonin.
 Melatonin is the hormone that helps you fall asleep, while serotonin helps you feel happy and relaxed.

-At the same time, the stress hormone cortisol can be reduced, which helps to decrease anxiety and stress.
+At the same time, the stress hormone cortisol can be lowered, which helps reduce anxiety and stress.
 This hormonal balance contributes to better sleep and a more stable mood during the day.

 Why a Weighted Blanket for Your Child?